most aggressive dog breeds

 This breed will be unpredictable due to its high prey drive.

-This breed needs a very skilled handler who won’t allow the dog to dominate.
+This breed needs a skilled handler who won’t allow the dog to dominate.

 2. Cane Corso

-Cane Corso as the most aggressive dog breedsCane Corso already has an appearance of an aggressive dog, and many experts will certainly label this breed to be that.
+Cane Corso as the most aggressive dog breedsCane Corso already has an appearance of an aggressive dog, and many experts will certainly label this breed as such.

 Today, they're becoming popular as police dogs.

-This breed is a descendant of the Canis Pugnax, a dog that was used during the times of Roman warfare many centuries ago.
+This breed descends from the Canis Pugnax, a dog that was used in Roman warfare many centuries ago.

 3. Bull Terrier

-Bull Terriers tend to think that they’re lapdogs, even though they are pound-for-pound, just lean muscle.
+Bull Terriers tend to think they’re lapdogs, even though they are pound-for-pound, just lean muscle.

-Without the proper training and understanding of this dog breed, a Bull Terrier tends to become aggressive and difficult to handle.
+Without proper training and understanding of this dog breed, bull terriers tend to become aggressive and difficult to handle.

 4. Rhodesian Ridgeback

-Rhodesian Ridgeback as the most aggressive dog breedsOriginally from Africa, the Rhodesian Ridgeback is a large dog that was used to keep lions away from stock and guard farms.
+Rhodesian Ridgeback as the most aggressive dog breedsOriginally from Africa, the Rhodesian Ridgeback is a large dog that keeps lions away from stock and guards farms.

 They've evolved to be constantly aware and ready for a fight should there be a need for this dog's help to protect.